ptolmachev/Continuous_Control/README.md

 </p>

 The idea behind the algorithm:

-Given the state of an Agent in the Environment, the Policy network returns an action sampled from the continuous action space slightly perturbed by noise for the exploration purposes.
+Given the state of an Agent in the Environment, the Policy network returns an action from the continuous action space slightly perturbed by noise for the exploration purposes.

 The QNetwork then evaluates this action given the state (So the networks accepts concatenated vector state-action and returns a single value).